 Tea & coffee making facilities in all rooms.

-Breakfast included in room rate; continental or a cooked Scottish
+Breakfast included in the room rate; continental or a cooked Scottish.

 Baby equipment (cots, intercoms).